MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) GetUsingDefaultRunConfig() bool`

-GetUsingDefaultRunConfig returns the UsingDefaultRunConfig field if non-nil, zero value otherwise.

-### GetUsingDefaultRunConfigOk

-`func (o *JsonEnclaveRunRequest) GetUsingDefaultRunConfigOk() (*bool, bool)`

-GetUsingDefaultRunConfigOk returns a tuple with the UsingDefaultRunConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) SetUsingDefaultRunConfig(v bool)`

-SetUsingDefaultRunConfig sets UsingDefaultRunConfig field to given value.

-### HasUsingDefaultRunConfig

-`func (o *JsonEnclaveRunRequest) HasUsingDefaultRunConfig() bool`

-HasUsingDefaultRunConfig returns a boolean if a field has been set.

-### GetEnvironmentUUID
+### GetEnclaveExecutionType

-`func (o *JsonEnclaveRunRequest) GetEnvironmentUUID() string`
+`func (o *JsonEnclaveRunRequest) GetEnclaveExecutionType() string`

-GetEnvironmentUUID returns the EnvironmentUUID field if non-nil, zero value otherwise.
+GetEnclaveExecutionType returns the EnclaveExecutionType field if non-nil, zero value otherwise.

-### GetEnvironmentUUIDOk
+### GetEnclaveExecutionTypeOk

-`func (o *JsonEnclaveRunRequest) GetEnvironmentUUIDOk() (*string, bool)`
+`func (o *JsonEnclaveRunRequest) GetEnclaveExecutionTypeOk() (*string, bool)`

-GetEnvironmentUUIDOk returns a tuple with the EnvironmentUUID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnclaveExecutionTypeOk returns a tuple with the EnclaveExecutionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironmentUUID
+### SetEnclaveExecutionType

-`func (o *JsonEnclaveRunRequest) SetEnvironmentUUID(v string)`
+`func (o *JsonEnclaveRunRequest) SetEnclaveExecutionType(v string)`

-SetEnvironmentUUID sets EnvironmentUUID field to given value.
+SetEnclaveExecutionType sets EnclaveExecutionType field to given value.

-### HasEnvironmentUUID
+### HasEnclaveExecutionType

-`func (o *JsonEnclaveRunRequest) HasEnvironmentUUID() bool`
+`func (o *JsonEnclaveRunRequest) HasEnclaveExecutionType() bool`

-HasEnvironmentUUID returns a boolean if a field has been set.
+HasEnclaveExecutionType returns a boolean if a field has been set.

 ### GetWireguardPublicKey